DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: DN-DETR

 In the following, we abuse the notations to denote the denoising part as $\mathbf{q}=\left\{q_0, q_1, ..., q_{K-1}\right\}$ and the matching part as $\mathbf{Q}=\left\{ Q_0, Q_1, ..., Q_{L-1}\right\}$.
 So the formulation of our method becomes

 To increase the denoising efficiency, we propose to use multiple versions of noised GT objects in the denoising part.
-Further more, we utilize an attention mask to prevent information leakage from the denoising part to the matching part and among different noised versions of the same GT object.
+Furthermore, we utilize an attention mask to prevent information leakage from the denoising part to the matching part and among different noised versions of the same GT object.